Reading and Writing Oracle Autonomous Databases

 Click OK three times to add the reader to the canvas.

-For information about additional parameters, or how to set a WHERE Clause, please see the documentation.
+For information on additional parameters or setting a WHERE Clause, please refer to the documentation.

 3. Continue Workflow